 Pocketgrib: Grib files are free uptodate weather forecasts.
 No matter what computer/tablet you have, there will be one or more programs that can access grib files.
 For me the very best is “Pocketgrib” available for Apple and Android.
 It allows you to examine the weather in that part of the sea you intend to sail in and not just the coast.
 Requires internet and, ideally, GPS.
 The latest update now includes gusts information. €6

 PredictWind: For Apple and Android.
 This app claims to have the most accurate weather forecasting on the web.
 It does require you to register and the full version is subscription based.
 However the free information available is detailed and useful.
 The full version has many very useful tools.

 World Radar: For Apple and Android.
 An interesting free app that does need internet.
 It will show an animation of rain detected by radar in the last hour so you can see any showers that are heading your way.
 Includes weather forecasts.

-Anchor – This is an anchor alarm (and there are several versions for both Apple and Android).
+Anchor – This is an anchor alarm (and there are several versions of anchor alarms for both Apple and Android).
 It needs GPS and benefits from internet for the maps, though this is not essential.
 You click it when anchoring and indicate the range you feel is safe.
 If your boat’s GPS position goes beyond the set range, an alarm sounds (and there is an option to send an email to another phone or computer).
 Internet needed only for maps or remote notification.
 Even if your chartplotter has an anchor alarm, this option probably uses less battery.
 (Don’t forget, no alarm is infallible!) €3

 Boatie: For Apple and Android.
 This gives a neat tidal display also combined with weather information if there is internet connectivity.
 Displays some tidal stream information.
 Costs about €5.
 (Have read somewhere that tidal information is no longer provided by this app.
 Cannot confirm that as it works fine on mine.)